Last Updated: 11/12/13

 Types of foods:

 The types of food available are live (animals or plants), frozen, freeze-dried, pellet, wafer, and flake in order from most "natural" to most "man-made."
 Live animal foods include brine shrimp (newborn and adults, see my shrimp page), daphnia (water fleas), earthworms, tubifex, blackworms, microworms, and many more animals.
-Freeze-dried foods include tubifex, daphnia, krill, brine shrimp, and blood worms (see my aquatic insect page 2 under true midges).
+Freeze-dried foods include tubifex, daphnia, krill, brine shrimp, and blood worms (see my aquatic fly page under true midges).
 Real live plants include lettuces and other leafy greens, cucumber, squash, peas (cooked and peeled), broccoli, anacharis, and more for plant-eating fish.
 Pellets exist for larger fish like goldfish and cichlids.
 Wafers are for bottom feeders like many catfish.
 Most of the other foods contain complete nutrition for the fish that they were intended to feed (it should be marked on the product).
 To be sure that the fish get proper nutrition, provide a number of different types and kinds of food.
 Flake foods are usually a mix of various plants (spirulina algae, etc.) and animals (fish, etc.).

 Brine shrimp links: